-More fragile yet astonishingly well preserved artifacts from a the “song dynasty” after fifty years of Mongol warfare and hundreds of years of yuan suppression and cultural imperialism.
+More fragile yet astonishingly well-preserved artifacts from the “song dynasty” after fifty years of Mongol warfare and hundreds of years of yuan suppression and cultural imperialism.
 If only the sticky rice mortar recipe had survived so well!

 All Things Chinese

-Mongols never had culture and/or technology suppression in China (which was what Manchu did), and Mongol’s rule only lasted for less than 100 years, not several centuries.
-Besides, China’s civilisation is so long, cultural heritages are so many, population is so big and territory is so broad, while Mongols were/are a small nation, they never had intention nor ability to wipe out Chinese culture.
+Mongols never had cultural and/or technology suppression in China (which was what Manchu did), and Mongol’s rule only lasted for less than 100 years, not several centuries.
+Besides, China’s civilisation is so long, cultural heritages are so many, the population is so big and the territory is so broad, while Mongols were/are a small nation, they never had the intention nor ability to wipe out Chinese culture.

 By emperor.
 It’s amazing.